-Economic or counterparty risks and other factors described above, and significant volatility in the markets, individually or collectively, could have a material adverse effect on our results of operations, financial condition, liquidity or cash flows through realized investment losses, derivative losses, change in insurance liabilities, impairments, increased valuation allowances, increases in reserves for future policyholder benefits, reduced net investment income and changes in unrealized gain or loss positions.
+Economic or counterparty risks and other factors described above, and significant volatility in the markets, individually or collectively, could have a material adverse effect on our financial condition, results of operations, liquidity or cash flows through realized investment losses, derivative losses, change in insurance liabilities, impairments, increased valuation allowances, increases in reserves for future policyholder benefits, reduced net investment income and changes in unrealized gain or loss positions.

 Market price volatility can also make it difficult to value certain assets in our investment portfolio if trading in such assets becomes less frequent, for example, as was the case during the 2008 financial crisis.
-In such case, valuations may include assumptions or estimates that may have significant period to period changes, which could have a material adverse effect on our results of operations or financial condition and may require additional reserves.
-Significant volatility in the markets could cause changes in the credit spreads and defaults and a lack of pricing transparency which, individually or collectively, could have a material adverse effect on our results of operations, financial condition or liquidity.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Investment Risks."
+In such case, valuations may include assumptions or estimates that may have significant period to period changes, which could have a material adverse effect on our financial condition and results of operations and could require additional reserves.
+Significant volatility in the markets could cause changes in the credit spreads and defaults and a lack of pricing transparency which, individually or in the aggregate, could have a material adverse effect on our financial condition, results of operations, or liquidity.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investment Risks."